Cohere Text Generation Tutorial

 Open in Colab

-Command is Cohere’s flagship LLM, able to generate a response based on a user message or prompt.
+Command is Cohere’s flagship LLM.
+It generates a response based on a user message or prompt.
 It is trained to follow user commands and to be instantly useful in practical business applications, like summarization, copywriting, extraction, and question-answering.

 Command R and Command R+ are the most recent models in the Command family.
-They strike the kind of balance between efficiency and high levels of accuracy that enable enterprises to move from proof of concept to production-grade AI applications.
+They are the market-leading models that balance high efficiency with strong accuracy to enable enterprises to move from proof of concept into production-grade AI.

 • Basic text generation